arainho/apisec-toolbox/README.md

 **WARNING: This is a development repository, use it at your own risk !!!**

-This branch is dedicated to experimenting around automatic and manual flows related to security testing for APIs.
+This repository is dedicated to experimenting around automatic and manual flows related to security testing for APIs.

 ## 1 - workdlists bundle
 Collect several wordlists and build a bundle.